Rantoul Village Board set to vote on one of most contentious budgets in recent years

 Snider said that would mean passing a deficit budget.

-“And when you do that, look right up into that (video streaming) camera up there when you pass that vote,” Smith told Medlen.
+Smith then told Medlen, “And when you do that, look right up into that (video streaming) camera up there when you pass that vote.”

+Medlen took umbrage to the remark, telling Smith: “Mr. Mayor, in all due respect, I’m not a 5-year-old kid.

 Smith said, “That’s exactly what the invitation was for.”